How Many Airports Are In Istanbul?

 Ataturk International Airport (ISL)

-With the airport completely defunct, demolishing has begun in May 2022.
-The plan is to turn the area into a park.
+With the airport completely defunct, work began to demolish Istanbul Atatürk Airport in May 2022 which caused widespread outrage, since oppositions were against spending millions of dollars to demolish a billion dollar airport.
+The plan is to eventually turn the area into a park.

 Ataturk-Airport-Turkey